 Take the case of Rachel Clinton: “Women of worth and quality accused [her] of hunching them with her elbow” when she walked by them at church.
 Rachel, herself a former woman of “worth and quality,” had a mentally disturbed mother and a late-in-life marriage that caused her to slip to the bottom rung of the class system.
 Add to that some finger-wagging biddies screaming about an elbow jab and, double double toil and trouble, Rebecca was convicted of witchcraft.

 6. You have had an argument or disagreement with someone.

 The important thing to remember is that anyone could accuse anyone.
 And they did.
 If you found yourself accused of practicing witchcraft of any kind by any kind of person, you might as well have been seen flying naked over the moon on a broomstick made out of a cursed lover’s ears.

 Older women, both married and unmarried, were extremely susceptible to accusations.
-Rebecca Nurse was a 70-year-old invalid when she was accused by disputing neighbors.
-At 71, she became the oldest woman tried, convicted, and put to death for being a witch.
+Rebecca Nurse, for instance, was in her early seventies when she was tried, convicted, and put to death for being a witch.

 8. You are very young

 Dorothy Goode was only 4 years old when she confessed to being a witch (simultaneously implicating her mother, Sarah, who was hanged in 1692).
 Dorothy was imprisoned for nine months before her release.
 The experience left her permanently insane.

 9. You are a healer.

 There was one particular job that put people at risk of being accused: female healers.
 One named Margaret Jones was executed in 1648.
 She had warned people that if they didn’t do her prescribed treatments, they’d keep being sick.
 Which today we’d say is just common sense.